By Bader Oulamine

 Not everyone was happy though.
 The pimps in the area were quite angry.
 One of them was asked about why they did not welcome the eradication of prostitution in the village, he replied: “… leave me alone, I do not want to be a joke.”
 “It is going to be a scandal if people know my reality,” he added

 Some of the people even said they received threatening phone calls and messages.
 But with the pimps ruing their fate, the great families of the village celebrated.

-So many pimps fled the town while the fagots and the cuckolds played the clown with all the rotten business going down.
+So many pimps fled the town while the cuckolds played the clown with all the rotten business going down.